Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Introduction

-To quantify the cost of resource contention on a server, we first represent the state of a server by its \emph{configuration}, a vector $\vek = (k_{\low}, k_{\high})$ where $k_{\low}$ and $k_{\high}$ are the numbers of jobs in phase $\low$ and phase $\high$, respectively.
+As job resource requirements vary over time, situations can arise where the total job resource requirement on a server exceeds the server's resource capacity, resulting in resource contention.
+Modern computing systems can tolerate temporary overruns of resource capacity, though they often incur performance degradation or other costs \cite{GoogleCloud_23,ApacheMesos_23}.
+In our model, we incorporate a rate at which the cost accumulates due to resource contention.
+We first represent the state of a server by its \emph{configuration}, a vector $\vek = (k_{\low}, k_{\high})$ where $k_{\low}$ and $k_{\high}$ are the numbers of jobs in phase $\low$ and phase $\high$, respectively.
 Then a \emph{cost rate function} $h(\cdot)$ maps a server's configuration to a rate of cost.
-Typically, the cost rate is positive when the total resource requirement of all jobs on a server exceeds the server's resource capacity, although our assumptions allow more general forms of $h(\cdot)$.
-Here we assume that the resource contention does not affect the transition rates in the job model nor prompt jobs to be killed, suitable for the application scenarios where contention level is low and manageable.
+For example, the cost rate can be proportional to how much the total resource requirement of the jobs on the server exceeds this server's resource capacity.
+A more general definition of $h(\cdot)$ is given in \Cref{sec:model}.
+We assume that the resource contention does not affect the transition rates in the job model nor prompt jobs to be terminated, suitable for the application scenarios where the contention level is low and manageable.
 Let $\costp(\policy)$ denote the average expected cost rate per server.

 Now our bin-packing problem can be formulated as follows: